 Try to stay close to nature when possible.

-Eating a bowl of oatmeal is a great place to start.
+Eating a simple bowl of homemade steel-cut oatmeal is a great place to start.

 As promised, here are the top 10 reasons to eat oats.